icerpc/icerpc-csharp/examples/Authorization/README.md

 The client will first call `SayHello` without a session token and the server will return a generic greeting.

-Next, the client get an authentication token and use it to construct an authenticated pipeline.
+Next, the client gets an authentication token and uses it to construct an authenticated pipeline.
 The client will then send call `SayHello` again using the authenticated pipeline and the server will return a personalized message.

 Finally, the client will call `ChangeGreeting` using the authenticated pipeline to change the greeting, then